 Yes, it’s a good time to buy a house if you can afford it and you buy a home you plan to live in for several years.
-House prices are expected to gently trend higher in 2025, so if you buy now it may be cheaper than if you wait.
-Plus, some regions are experiencing a buyer’s market as there are more properties available.
-So buying now may mean you’re able to negotiate a better deal.

-Plus, there is even a trend in lenders loosening their affordability criteria this year.
 While deciding whether now is a good time to buy a house is eminently a personal decision, read on for more analysis of factors at play.

 The length of time you plan to stay in your home is important for a number of reasons including:

 House prices are predicted to increase by between 2% and 4% in 2025.
 This house price forecast has improved since the end of last year.
-The Office for Budget Responsibility says in its Economic and Fiscal Outlook March 2025 that it expects house price growth of 2.8% in 2025 – an increase from its forecast in October 2024 that prices would increase an average of 1.1% in 2025.
+The Office for Budget Responsibility says in its Economic and Fiscal Outlook March 2025 that it expects house price growth of 2.8% in 2025 – an increase from its October 2024 forecast that prices would increase an average of 1.1% in 2025.

 Higher house prices are obviously not great news for first time buyers.
 But remember, house price forecasts are just an estimation – and they can be wrong.
-For example, Halifax’s house price forecast for 2024 was that prices could fall between -2% and -4%.
-When in fact, house prices finished 2024 up +3.8% on average.

-There is also currently the potential to negotiate a good deal when buying a house.
-This is because in many areas it’s a buyer’s market.
-According to our most recent House Price Index, Zoopla says the number of homes for sale is up 11% on last year and Rightmove reports that the number of homes for sale is at a 10 year high.
-So if you’re considering buying a house now make sure you don’t pay more than you need to.
-Read useful tips in our guide How to make an offer on a house & negotiate effectively.
+There is also currently the potential to negotiate a good deal when buying a house because in many areas it’s a buyer’s market.
+In our most recent House Price Index, Zoopla says the number of homes for sale is up 13% on last year and Rightmove reports that the number of homes for sale is at a 10 year high.

-Amount borrowed | Monthly mortgage payment at May 2023’s average rate of 5.26% on a 2 year fix | Monthly mortgage payment at May 2025’s average rate of 4.71% on a 2 year fix | Monthly saving if you remortgage |
+Mortgage payment at July 2023’s average rate of 6.39% | Mortgage payment at July 2025’s average rate of 4.55% | Monthly saving if you remortgage |

 Whether now is a good time to buy or not for you will depend on how much you can afford.
 Get a no-obligation call with fee-free mortgage brokers L&C to see how much you can afford.